 Our job training programs provide young men and women a new perspective and a new start toward a successful and fulfilling future.

 We provide a very effective approach by providing specialized job coaching.
 Effectual employment training and practical applications of workplace "best practices" will be key components to their success.
 Crossroads’ students attend school and go to work while living in a structured environment (including therapeutic support when needed).

 Another important aspect of the treatment we provide is academic assistance.
 Many of the young adults from Dist of Columbia who enroll with ATC are still in need of completing their education.
 However, before they can successfully pursue a degree or trade, most of our students need to develop study skills and change their approach (attitude) toward academics.

 We have been very successful in helping young people from Dist of Columbia restore their academic hopes and dreams.
 In addition, we provide specialized assistance for those with learning disorders (like ADHD).
-For more information about our academic assistance programs click here.
+For more information about our academic assistance programs visit our Education and Vocation page.

 All of the ATC elements work together to help the young adults from Dist of Columbia transform into the person they want to be.
 For immediate assistance call At The Crossroads (866) 439-0354 to speak with our Admissions Specialist.
 Start your child and your family on a path of restored hope - through life skills training with therapeutic transitional living.
 We can help!

 For more for parents from Dist of Columbia resources visit: DOE’s Office of Special Education and Rehabilitative Services (OSERS) American Psychiatric Association